What Is Butter?

-Butter is a dairy product created from proteins and fats found in milk and cream.
+Butter is a dairy product made from the proteins and fats found in milk and cream.
 In the U.S., most butter is cow milk-based, but butter also comes from many other sources such as milk from sheep, goats, buffalo, and yaks.

-Manufacturers and home chefs create butter by churning milk or cream to separate fat globules from the buttermilk.
+Manufacturers and home chefs make butter by churning milk or cream to separate fat from the buttermilk.
 They also sometimes add salt and food coloring.

-Non-dairy “butters" like peanut butter, apple butter, cocoa butter, and baby bottom butter are not butter in the literal sense but do resemble butter in consistency.
+Nondairy "butters" like peanut butter, apple butter, and cocoa butter are not butter in the literal sense but do resemble butter in consistency.

-Some studies have found links between high-fat dairy products like butter and lower chances of obesity, diabetes, and heart problems.
+Some studies hint at links between high-fat dairy products like butter and lower chances of obesity, diabetes, and heart problems.
 Still, remember that butter is high in calories and saturated fat.
-Scientists have debated the health benefits of butter for decades.

 One tablespoon of unsalted butter contains: